-8 Effective Home Remedies For Chest Congestion
+8 Effective Home Remedies for Chest Congestion

-Falling sick to the seasonal flu is quite common, especially when there’s a change in climate.
+Falling sick during the seasonal flu is quite common, especially when there’s a change in the climate.
 During this period of sickness, it is normal for you to experience a stuffy nose or some cases, chest congestion.
 This happens when there is inflammation and a build-up of mucus in the chest that can cause symptoms like coughing, sore throat, or even wheezing.
 Having occasional mucus build-up isn’t out of the ordinary but it is a matter of concern if this congestion persists.
 So, knowing how to get rid of mucus with home remedies for chest congestion can be quite helpful.

 Depending on the severity of your cold, you may be able to address all your symptoms without the need for any specialised care.
 Sometimes all you need is a chest decongestant that you can get at any pharmacy.
 However, if you’d rather avoid medications and are looking to clear chest congestion naturally, you will need to fall back on trusted practices.